jishrup/jishrup/README.md

 # Hi there 👋, I'm Jishnu Suresh

 I'm a **Software Engineer** with expertise in **system programming**, **database systems**, and **full-stack development**.
-Armed with a **Master's in Computer Science** from **USC** and 3.5+ years of industry experience, I build high-performance, scalable solutions to tackle real-world challenges.
-From optimizing database engines to designing robust backend systems, I thrive on solving complex engineering problems.
+With a **Master's in Computer Science** from **USC** and 3.5+ years of professional experience, I specialize in building scalable, high-performance solutions to solve real-world challenges.
+From optimizing database engines to architecting robust systems, I am passionate about innovation and problem-solving.

 ---